How this calculator works

 Density = mass ÷ volume

-When should I use Density Equation?
+When should I use a related tool instead of Density Equation?